Teidesat/SpaceRad-memory-test/README.md

 # TEIDESAT-I Radiation memory experiment

-Testing the radiation resistance of a FRAM, MRAM, NAND Flash, NOR Flash and EEPROM is one of the objectives of the cubesat TEIDESAT-I. The objective is to verify that the memories are in a failureless operational state.
+Testing the radiation resistance of a FRAM, MRAM, NAND Flash, NOR Flash and EEPROM is one of the experiments of the cubesat TEIDESAT-I; the objective is to verify that the memories are in a failureless operational state.

 ## Breakout board